skip to content

 Undergraduate Study

 We know that serious things that have happened, or are happening, in your life can have a big impact on your studies.
 These are called extenuating circumstances.
-It’s important that you let us know about your extenuating circumstances so that we can consider them when we assess your application.
+It’s important that you let us know about any extenuating circumstances so that we can take them into account when we assess your application.

 Examples of extenuating circumstances